 OK-INBRE SURP Qualifications

-Applicants must have completed at least 30 hours of undergraduate study and exhibit a record of high academic achievement in science coursework including laboratories if applicable.
+Applicants must have completed at least 30 hours/2 years of undergraduate study by the time of the summer term and exhibit a record of high academic achievement in science coursework including laboratories if applicable.

 Students who graduate in the spring are eligible to apply for a summer research experience.
 Students who graduate in December prior to the summer term are not eligible to participate.

 Students may only participate in OK-INBRE SURP two times.